Covid-19: Ten-person limit put on house gatherings as pubs to stay shut until August 10th

 Public health officials have also expressed significant concern around new clusters associated with private house parties, since people were permitted to have larger gatherings indoors.

-The union representing retail workers called earlier on Wednesday for the introduction of compulsory face coverings for customers in shops and supermarkets.
+Earlier on Wednesday, the union representing retail workers called for the introduction of compulsory face coverings for customers in shops and supermarkets.

 The Mandate trade union said an agreed protocol drawn up in consultation with Government should be put in place for the mandatory wearing of face coverings.